 On December 22, 2014 the Maryland Department of Labor, Licensing and Regulation (DLLR) awarded the Printing & Graphics Association MidAtlantic (PGAMA) a two year, $148,760 EARN Maryland Grant to develop and deliver training modules that address current and future workforce needs of the printing industry.
 The grant period runs from April 1, 2015 to June 30, 2017

 Led by PGAMA, the Print Strategic Industry Partnership (PrintSIP) consisting of printers, binders and finishers, educational entities, and industry-related non-profits, oversee the development of the program.
-Following are the 4 modules to be developed and delivered under the grant:
+Following are the 4 modules that were developed and delivered under the grant:

 Modules run for 6 weeks, 2 sessions a week, for 3 hours per session and are a combination of lecture and hands-on demonstrations.
 The modules are offered free of charge for attendees.